AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 If your data view exceeds this limit, there are several ways to shape the data view to reduce the number of field mappings generated:

-- Use grouping fields to pivot data for like-groups into their own rows
+- Use grouping fields to pivot data for like-groups into their own rows.
-- Use identifying fields to display useful information in headers, rather than as discrete field mappings
+- Use identifying fields to display useful information in headers, rather than as discrete field mappings.
-- Deselect any unneeded fields to remove them as field mappings
+- Deselect unneeded fields to remove them as field mappings.
-- Toggle to the narrow shape option to pivot data fields into individual rows instead of columns
+- Toggle to the narrow shape option to pivot data fields into individual rows instead of columns.